Starignus/PythonPractise/Session1/RemoteRpi/RemoteRpi.md

 | Press “Ctrl-A” and “n“ | Switching to the next virtual terminal or screen.|
 |Press “Ctrl-A” and “p“ | Switching to the previous virtual terminal or screen|

-For more examples go to the [link](http://www.tecmint.com/screen-command-examples-to-manage-linux-terminals/) or ask the instructors.

 To know more about more advance details of how connect remotely go to the [advanced guide](Advance_remoteconection.md):